 Sensitivity can be both estimated and demonstrated.
 Whether a study is required to estimate sensitivity depends on the level of method development required when applying a particular measurement system to a specific set of samples.
-Where estimations and/or demonstrations of sensitivity are required by regulation or client agreement, such as the procedure in 40 CFR Part 136 Appendix B, under the Clean Water Act, these shall be followed.
+Where estimations and/or demonstrations of sensitivity are required by regulation or client agreement, such as the procedure in 40 CFR

+Part 136 Appendix B, under the Clean Water Act, these shall be followed.

-19.6.1.3 Relationship of Limit of Detection to the Quantitation Limit quantitatively determined with acceptable precision and bias.
+19.6.1.3 Relationship of Limit of Detection to the Quantitation Limit

+An important characteristic of expression of sensitivity is the difference in the LOD and the QL.
+The LOD is the minimum level at which the presence of an analyte can be reliably concluded.
+The QL is the minimum concentration of analyte that can be quantitatively determined with acceptable precision and bias.
 For most instrumental measurement systems, there is a region where semi-quantitative data is generated around the LOD (both above and below the estimated MDL or LOD) and below the QL.
 In this region, detection of an analyte may be confirmed but quantification of the analyte is unreliable within the accuracy and precision guidelines of the measurement system.
 When an analyte is detected below the QL, and the presence of the analyte is confirmed by meeting the qualitative identification criteria for the analyte, the analyte can be reliably reported, but the amount of the analyte can only be estimated.
 If data is to be reported in this region, it must be done so with a qualification that denotes the semi-quantitative nature of the result.